Sons of Soul: Critical reception and legacy

+While Andy Gill of the Independent remarked, "This young soul trio's third album is the R&B equivalent of retro-rock, with a wide variety of old soul influences rendered up with loving care and attention to detail...But the Tonyies also put together measured, slick backing tracks which anchor old-style soul references within new-style technology."

 At the end of 1993, Sons of Soul was voted the number 19th best album of the year in The Village Voice's annual Pazz & Jop critics' poll.
 Q magazine included it on its list of the 50 Best Albums of 1993, while Time ranked the album number one on its year-end list; an accompanying blurb in the list stated: "The Tonyies are a real band, with real instruments, who have succeeded in bringing the art of R.-and-B. songwriting back to the future."
 It was also named the best album of the year by James T. Jones IV of USA Today, and The New York Times, while Newsday named it one of the year's best albums.
 In 1994, "Anniversary" was nominated for Grammy Awards for Best R&B Song and Best R&B Performance by a Duo or Group with Vocals.
 The album also earned Tony!
 Toni!
 Toné! a 1994 critics' award for Best R&B Group from Rolling Stone.
 In 1995, Q included Sons of Soul in its publication "In Our Lifetime: Q's 100 Best Albums 1986–94", a list compiled to celebrate its 100th issue.
 In 2007, Vibe included the record in its list of the 150 Essential Albums of the Vibe Era (1992–2007).